wrenchathome/misc_scripts/README.md

 # misc_scripts

-some small scripts i did at some point because i needed them at the time.
+some small bash/python scripts i made at some point

-uploaded here mainly so i dont have to dig around backups to find them again

 #-------------------